kyz128/kickedCar/README.md

 The program automatically runs after gui.py is compiled.
 Further instructions on screen.

 Evaluation:
 84.5% accuracy compared to ~79% sci-kit learn out-of-the-box model.
-See Jupyter Notebook for more info.
+See Jupyter Notebook (html file) for more info.